-This year A-Level Results Day will fall on Thursday 13and, as always, results will be made available to students from 6am.
-Results are usually collected from your child’s school or college on the morning of Results Day, though this year that might not be possible.
-The school/college should inform you ahead of time about whether they will be open and, if so, their opening times and what social distancing procedures will be in place. th August
+This year A-level results day will fall on Thursday 18th August and, as always, results will be made available to students from 6am.
+Results are usually collected from your child’s school or college on the morning of results day.
+The school/college should inform you ahead of time about their opening times and what procedures will be in place.

 If your child would rather not collect their results in person, they can request to receive them via post.
 They can also nominate someone (you or another family member/friend) to collect them on their behalf.
 Your child will need to write and sign a letter of consent for their nominated person to take with them.

 When your child picks up/receives their results, they’ll receive an envelope containing a slip of paper per exam board.
 On these sheets will be the names of the subjects undertaken and the overall grades and marks for those subjects.
 Grades will range from A* - E. Anything below E is classed as a fail and will be marked as U (meaning ‘Unclassified’)

 NOTE: These are just your child’s results slips, they are not the official exam certificates (which your child will need in the future to show to potential employers).
 The official certificates are sent to schools at the end of October (once the results review period ends), so make sure your child arranges to collect them from the school or have them posted on.

 Finding out if your child has got into uni

 Students’ results are made available to universities the day before they are released to students, on what is known as ‘Restricted Release Day’.
 They will process the results and update the status of their conditional offers via UCAS Hub.
 Students can check their Hub accounts from 8am on A-level results days to see whether they have been accepted into university or not.

 Note: It can take time for universities to process all offer decisions, so you and your child shouldn’t panic if the status of their offers hasn’t been updated straight away.
 If it hasn’t updated by the afternoon of results day, your child should contact their chosen university to find out why.